Assistant Professor of History

 Joined Connecticut College: 2008

-Eileen Kane is a historian of modern Europe interested in comparative, global approaches to history.
-Within Europe her research and teaching focus on modern Russia, and she always seeks to consider Russia's history within broader histories of Europe and the world.
-She is especially interested in the history of empires and imperialism; the transformative effects of empire on Europe; religion; human mobility in the modern era; and Islam in Europe and under European imperial rule.
+Eileen Kane is a historian of modern Russia, interested in comparative, global approaches to history.
+Her research and teaching focus on modern Russia, and she always seeks to consider Russia’s history within broader histories of Europe and the world.
+She is especially interested in the history of empires; migration; and Islam and Europe.

 Visit the history department website.